What Is Mindfulness? Focused Attention in Our Busy World

 Daniel Goleman once said that attention is a muscle we need to work on every day to be more receptive to things around us and inside us.

-This Buddhism-rooted practice, over 2,500 years old, didn’t come to the West by accident.
+This Buddhist-rooted practice, over 2,500 years old, didn’t come to the West by accident.
 It’s because scientists like Dr. Kabat Zinn understand that our society is demanding and stressful.
 It forces us to speed up and torments us with headaches, anxiety, and endless to-do’s.

 We barely squeeze a half hour out of our day to eat lunch and we go to bed after midnight, after one last glance at our phone.
 And then we only end up sleeping a few hours.
 Morning comes again with all its hurrying, a rushed breakfast, and almost missing the bus to work.
-Meanwhile things come to our mind like, “I’m missing something,” “I feel empty,” or even worse, “It’s all pointless.”
+Meanwhile, things come to our mind like, “I’m missing something,” “I feel empty,” or even worse, “It’s all pointless.”

 Attention: mindfulness.